 The subclass 300 visa is for people who want to come to Australia to marry their prospective spouse.
 It is a temporary visa for nine months.
 You must be outside Australia when you lodge your application and when the visa is granted.

-In order for the applicant to qualify they must be married to or in a defacto (including same sex) relationship with an Australian citizen, Australian permanent resident or eligible NZ citizen.
+In order for the applicant to qualify, they must be married to or in a relationship (including same sex) with an Australian citizen, Australian permanent resident or eligible NZ citizen.

 Contact us for detailed information on this visa.